chevere/docs/components/str.md

 ## String Bool

-Bool string refers to the proccess of validate an argument of type `string` agains methods that returns `bool`.
+Bool string refers to the process of validate an argument of type `string` against methods that returns `bool`.

 ### StrBool